VilislavAngelov/20-Super-Wins/README.md

 ## Stage 1 - Terminal

-**I decided first to make the slot as straigghtforward as possible and then upgrade on it.**
+I decided to first make the slot as straightforward as possible and then upgrade on it.
+Broke the project into smaller tasks like:

+    -How a slot machine works?
+    -How to display the reels?
+    -Check if you have enough money to spin?
+    -How to deduct spin from balance?
+    -How to add wins to balance etc?

+And started tackling them one by one

+You currently get $1000 to spin the machine.
+Before you spin the program checks if you have enough balance to make a bet.
+3 symbols get picked and put into the row using random.choice() If the row has 3 of the same symbols you win a variable prize based on the symbols you get.
+Prize gets added to balance and we wait for a new spin.
+Each spin is initiated on a key press of any kind, meaning you can play using the spacebar.

 ![](https://github.com/VilislavAngelov/20-Super-Wins/blob/20-super-wins/assets/Terminal%20DEMO.gif)

-## The current version accomplishes:
+### The current version accomplishes:

     [X] Break the project into smaller tasks.
     [X] Make the balance updates after each spin.
     [X] Make the basic 1 line, 3 reel terminal version.

-## Next Version Should:
+### Next Version Should:

     [ ] Implement 3 rows, 5 reels and 20 win lines.
     [ ] Make the joker a wild card.